mefrem/mefrem.github.io/_posts/2020-04-01-rings-strength.md

 ![RTO-1](/assets/images/rings/rto-1.jpg "Rings turned out position")

-Additionally, your entire body should be in an activated state: your core engaged, your legs straight and together, and your arms and back bracing your body against the rings.

 # The training program

 The journey to rings strength is rewarding but long.
 It's best not to think about how long it will take, since the process of getting stronger is enjoyable in itself.
 Stick to the process, and learn to enjoy the delayed-onset muscle soreness-it means you're getting stronger.